Medicare Part D: History

 Medicare began offering subsidized outpatient drug coverage in the mid-2000s.
 In the 2000 presidential election, both the Democratic and Republican candidates campaigned on the promise of using the projected federal budget surplus to fund a new Medicare drug entitlement program.
 Following his electoral victory, President George W. Bush promoted a general vision of using private health plans to provide drug coverage to Medicare beneficiaries.
 Rather than demand that the plan be budget neutral, President Bush supported up to $400 billion in new spending for the program.
 In 2003, President Bush signed the Medicare Modernization Act, which authorized the creation of the Medicare Part D program.
 The program was implemented in 2006.

 To keep the plan's cost projections below the $400 billion constraint set by leadership, policymakers devised the infamous “donut hole.”
 After exceeding a modest deductible, beneficiaries would pay 25% cost-sharing for covered drugs.
 However, once their spending reached an “initial coverage limit,” originally set at $2,250, their cost-sharing would return to 100% of the drug's cost.
-This loss in coverage would continue until the patient surpassed an out-of-pocket threshold Beneficiaries were often confused by this complicated design, and research consistently found that this coverage gap reduced medication adherence.
+This loss in coverage would continue until the patient surpassed an out-of-pocket threshold.
+Beneficiaries were often confused by this complicated design, and research consistently found that this coverage gap reduced medication adherence.
 The Affordable Care Act and subsequent legislation phased-out the coverage gap from the perspective of beneficiaries.
 As of 2020, beneficiary cost-sharing on covered drugs never exceeds 25% of the drug's cost after an enrollee meets their deductible.

+In 2024, the Biden administration announced a "Premium Stabilization Demonstration" to support implementing the Inflation Reduction Act.
+In July 2026, the second Trump administration announced the conclusion of the demonstration.